florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   Because IntelliJ itself is build on the same technology, this enables every plugin to run on every platform, as long as plugins do not introduce platform-specific behavior such as relying on native binaries.
   Plugin portability is rated at a score of 4 for all IntelliJ-based IDEs, as Java bytecode is portable because the JVM is still required as a runtime on the target platform.

-/ Plugin language interoperability: 3
+/ Plugin language interoperability:
-  - Plugins are executed by a JVM.
-  - SDKs are available for Java & Kotlin, however all other JVM-based languages could also be used theoretically

   IntelliJ supports all plugins that can be compiled to Java bytecode, as long as they adhere to the IntelliJ Platform API, which can vary from one IntelliJ-based IDE to another.

   While only Java and Kotlin are officially supported, other JVM-based languages such as Groovy or Scala could also be used, as they also compile to Java bytecode.
   This plugin system, which supports one compilation target used by a variety of languages, is evaluated at a score of 4.

 === Notepad++
+/ Performance:
-/ Performance: Notepad++ itself is written in C++ and compiled to native machine code for the Windows operating system exclusively.
+  Notepad++ is written in C++ and compiled to native machine code for the Windows operating system exclusively.
   It tries to maximize efficiency and minimize the impact on the system it is running on.
   Its plugin system is based on compiled dynamically linked libraries (DLLs).
   A plugin developer compiles their plugin, which can be written in any arbitrary language, to a DLL, which is a library containing machine code and lists of imported and exported symbols.